 Vaccines don’t just protect the person getting vaccinated, they protect everyone around them too.
 When most people in a community are vaccinated, it makes it harder for disease to spread.
 This indirectly protects those who can’t get vaccinated, such as babies who are too young to be fully vaccinated and people who can’t get certain vaccines for medical reasons.
 This type of protection created when most people are vaccinated is called herd immunity.

-Watch the video and then review the Immunity Warriors: Invasion of the Alien Zombies comic to learn more about how vaccines work.
+Watch the video from Youreka Science, and then review the Immunity Warriors: Invasion of the Alien Zombies comic from CANImmunize to learn more about how vaccines work.